June 24, 2026

 Here are things to watch for if your body might be working extra hard to breathe while you rest:

 Some of these are signs that your jaw muscles are trying to help with airflow.
 That may lead to clenching or grinding.
-Dr. Francisco Mesa often traces these signals back to a jaw position that’s throwing everything off.
-Dr. Tregaskes takes it one step further by looking at what the muscles are doing during rest.
+Our doctors often trace these signals back to a jaw position that’s throwing everything off.
+They Then takes it one step further by looking at what the muscles are doing during rest.
 Together, they map how small mouth movements can cause nighttime tension and restless mornings.

 It can help to pay attention not just to obvious snoring but also to subtle things like waking up with a dry mouth or sore jaw.
 Sometimes, people notice that their shoulders or neck feel tight when they get up, making it harder to feel refreshed.
-By looking at these patterns, Dr. Francisco Mesa and Dr. Tregaskes look for connections that others might not see.
+By looking at these patterns, Dr. Mesa and Dr. Tregaskes look for connections that others might not see.
 They consider the ways a person’s sleep and breathing shape each other, where even small movements in the jaw can lead to bigger problems over time.

 A lot of people think of CPAP machines when it comes to sleep apnea.
 But not everyone wants to sleep with a mask or air tube.
 And many people don’t need one to breathe better.